torvalds/linux/Documentation/admin-guide/bcache.rst

  - Bad write performance

-   If write performance is not what you expected, you probably wanted to be running in writeback mode, which isn't the default (not due to a lack of maturity, but simply because in writeback mode you'll lose data if something happens to your SSD)::
+   If write performance is yest what you expected, you probably wanted to be running in writeback mode, which isn't the default (yest due to a lack of maturity, but simply because in writeback mode you'll lose data if something happens to your SSD)::

 	# echo writeback > /sys/block/bcache0/bcache/cache_mode

- - Bad performance, or traffic not going to the SSD that you'd expect
+ - Bad performance, or traffic yest going to the SSD that you'd expect

    By default, bcache doesn't cache everything.
 It tries to skip sequential IO - because you really want to be caching the random IO, and if you copy a 10